Investigation of antioxidant capacity in farmed beluga (Huso huso) fingerling fed with Echinacea purpurea and garlic (Allium sativum) powder extracts

 Authors

-1 Department of Health and Fish Diseases, International Sturgeon Research Institute, Rasht, Iran
+Department of Fish Health and Disease, International Sturgeon Research Institute, Iranian Fisheries Science Research Institute, Agricultural Research Education and Extension Organization (AREEO), Rasht, Guilan, Iran

 10.22124/janb.2024.26542.1233